Stock Markets Drop Amid Escalating Tariff Threats

 "Markets are responding to all of the rhetoric with the trade war," McBride said.
 "A lot of what we're seeing may be negotiating tactics, but it's just going to be a choppy ride due to this concern."

-Asian markets also took a hit in the wake of Trump's announcement.
-China's Shanghai Composite Index dropped 3.8 percent, Hong Kong's Hang Seng fell 2.8 percent and Japan's Nikkei was down 1.8 percent.
+Asian markets also took a hit Tuesday in response to Trump's announcement.
+China's Shanghai composite index dropped 3.8 percent, Hong Kong's Hang Seng fell 2.8 percent and Japan's Nikkei was down 1.7 percent.

 "The Chinese economy is highly dependent on exports and what you are seeing is this reflected in Chinese equity markets," McBride said.